f5devcentral/f5-agility-labs-waf/docs/waf141/module1 - ipi and geo/lab1 - ipi/lab1.rst

 Create Your 1st L3 IPI Policy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 An IPI policy can be created and applied globally, at the virtual server (VS) level or within the WAF policy itself.
-We will follow security best-practice by applying IPI via a Global Policy to secure layer 3 device-wide and within the layer 7 WAF policy to protect the App by inspecting the X-Forwarded-For Header.
+We will follow security best-practice by applying IPI via a Global Policy to secure layer 3 device-wide and within the layer 7 WAF policy to protect the App by inspecting the HTTP X-Forwarded-For Header.

 .. image:: images/ipi_options.png
   :width: 600 px